jamestalmage/test-certs/README.md

 # test-certs
-set of https certs that expire in 100 years (for tests only).
+set of https certs and keys that expire in 100 years (for tests only).

 [![Build Status](https://travis-ci.org/jamestalmage/test-certs.svg?branch=master)](https://travis-ci.org/jamestalmage/test-certs)

+Provides a set of keys and certificates for client, server, and certificate authority.
+The Server certificate is for the `localhost` domain name, so you developers can test against their local machine without generating certificate errors (you need to add the CA as a signing authority, see below).

 ```javascript
 var certs = require('test-certs');